ericvoid/StriderMqtt/README.md

 ============

 A very thin MQTT client written in C#.
-This library isn't a full fledged MQTT client, but implements a `MqttConnection` that encapsulates lower level aspects of the protocol (like sockets, packet reading and writing, and so on).
+This library isn't a full fledged MQTT client, but made with simplicity (the first MQTT principle) in mind.
+It basically implements a `MqttConnection` that encapsulates lower level aspects of the protocol (like sockets, packet reading and writing, and so on).

-The library was written using MonoDevelop, but it doesn't require too many changes to work with VisualStudio.
+The library was written using MonoDevelop, but it shouldn't require too many changes to work with VisualStudio.

 Features